rodrigo-speller/IntegrationFramework/README.md

 ## Simple RabbitMQ "Hello World" sample code

-In the sender application, we need only resolve the channel, and publish the message to `hello-queue`:
+In the sender application, resolve the channel and publish message to `hello-queue`:

 ```csharp
 public static async Task SayHelloWorld()